 Maybe you decided that you want to use social media to reach your young audience.
 Perfect.
 Now, how will you use it?

 Will you get on Instagram and post once a day?
 Will you share content on Facebook and use pay-per-click advertising?
 This is the time to dream up exactly what kinds of content and ads you’ll use on your chosen channels.
-In order for your marketing strategy to work, you need to have guidelines in place that tell you how to execute it.
+In order for your comprehensive marketing strategy to work, you need to have guidelines in place that tell you how to execute it.

 5. How Will I Measure My Progress/Success?